 Please introduce yourself with your name and title.

-Where is your nation located?
+Where is your community located?

-Where were the Prairie Potawatomi originally from?
+Where are the Shinnecock people originally from?

 How is your tribal government set up?